emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

 # Software Quality Assurance and Testing
 ---

-## I. Background and General Testing Concepts
+## Background and General Testing Concepts
 ### Background
 - Since software is everywhere, the cost of software is increasing -> testing software to ensure good quality is important
 - Software engineering is the youngest engineering discipline, but similar to the others in some ways: